MicrosoftDocs/win32/desktop-src/shell/how-to-use-a-shortcut-file-to-open-a-rooted-view.md

 ---
-Description: 'You can launch a rooted view of a junction point through a shortcut file to that junction point.'
+Description: You can launch a rooted view of a junction point through a shortcut file to that junction point.
-title: How to Open a Rooted View of a Junction Point Through a Shortcut File
+title: How to Open a Rooted View of a Junction Point Through a Shortcut File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Open a Rooted View of a Junction Point Through a Shortcut File